Kawasaki Disease (KD)

-Parents are sometimes concerned about using aspirin in children due to the concern over the link between aspirin use and Reye syndrome.
+- Intravenous immunoglobulin (IVIG) IVIG is an IV medicine that reduces the swelling in the blood vessels Parents are sometimes concerned about using aspirin in children due to concern over Reye syndrome.
 Reye syndrome is an inflammatory process that affects the brain and liver and has occurred in patients taking aspirin who are infected with chicken pox or influenza.
 Most doctors suggest that if your child is taking aspirin for a long period for any reason, they should have a flu shot to avoid influenza infection.
 If your child is on aspirin and they have been exposed to or have chicken pox, you should contact your doctor immediately for advice.

-Updated December 2021 by the American College of Rheumatology Communications and Marketing Committee.
+Updated February 2023 by Kanika Monga, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.